- Naomi Stephens | Permaculture Designer

 Medicinal benefits of wild violet

-Violet is also a gentle laxative, and can be helpful in relieving constipation.
-In addition, violet is rich in vitamins A and C, as well as antioxidants, making it a valuable supplement for boosting the immune system.
-While wild violet is generally safe to use, it should be avoided by pregnant women and those with kidney or liver problems. wild violet can be useful for skin irritations because it has anti-inflammatory properties.
-When made into a salve or ointment, violet can be used to treat eczema, psoriasis, and other skin conditions.
+Violet is also a gentle laxative and can help relieve constipation.
+In addition, violet is rich in vitamins A and C and antioxidants, making it a valuable supplement for boosting the immune system.
+While wild violet is generally safe to use, it should be avoided by pregnant women and those with kidney or liver problems.
+Wild violet can be helpful for skin irritations because it has anti-inflammatory properties.
+When made into a salve or ointment, violet can treat eczema, psoriasis, and other skin conditions.

-When used properly, however, wild violet can be a helpful herbal remedy for a variety of common ailments.
+However, wild violet can be a helpful herbal remedy for various common ailments when used correctly.

 Wild Violet as pest control

-Despite its unassuming appearance, wild violet can be a powerful pest control agent.
-The plant emits a chemical that inhibits the growth of other plants, known as allelopathy.
+Wild violet can be a powerful pest control agent despite its unassuming appearance.
+The plant emits a chemical known as allelopathy that inhibits the growth of other plants.
 This effect can be beneficial in gardens, as it helps to prevent the spread of weeds.

 Additionally, wild violet is known to repel certain insect pests, such as aphids and Japanese beetles.
 As a result, wild violet can be a valuable addition to any pesticide program.

-While wild violet is considered a weed by some gardeners, its pest-control benefits make it worth considering for inclusion in the landscape.
+While some gardeners consider wild violet a weed, its pest-control benefits make it worth considering for inclusion in the landscape.

 Recipes featuring wild violet

-Violet recipes are perfect for springtime, when the weather is warm but not yet hot.
+Violet recipes are perfect for Springtime when the weather is warm but not hot.
 Candied violets are a great way to use wild violet in a sweet treat, and violet lemonade is perfect for quenching your thirst on a hot day.
-If you’re looking for something a little stronger, try making a violet martini.
+Try making a violet martini if you want something more substantial.

 Candied violets

-Candied violets are a delicious treat that can be made at home with just a few simple ingredients.
+Candied violets are a delicious treat made at home with simple ingredients.
 To make candied violets, start by submerging clean violet flowers in a mixture of egg whites and lemon juice.
 Then, roll the wet flowers in sugar and place them on a wire rack to dry.
-Once they are dry, the violets can be stored in an airtight container for up to a month.
-Candied violets make a beautiful garnish for cakes and other desserts, and they can also be enjoyed on their own as a sweet treat.
+Once dry, the violets can be stored in an airtight container for up to a month.
+Candied violets make a beautiful garnish for cakes and other desserts and can also be enjoyed on their own as a sweet treat.

 Violet lemonade